ava-labs/avalanche-docs/docs/subnets/create-a-evm-blockchain-on-subnet-with-avalanchejs.md

 cd avalanche-network-runner
 ```

-### Install ANR binary
+### Install ANR Binary

 The following command will install the ANR binary inside `$GOPATH/bin`.
-Please make sure that you have the `$GOPATH/bin` path set in the `$PATH` environment variable, otherwise, you will not be able to run the binary unless you specify its location in each command.
+Please make sure that you
+have the `$GOPATH/bin` path set in the `$PATH` environment variable, otherwise, you will not be able
+to run the binary unless you specify its location in each command.

 ```bash
 go install -v ./cmd/avalanche-network-runner